 In time, I had to come face to face with self-acceptance.
 I had to accept that this is the way I am, but there had to be other factors as well.
-After sleepless nights and engaged conversations with a few friends who share the same struggle, I managed to come up with four factors.
-Perhaps if I could overcome the factors, things would be different- I would be different.
+After sleepless nights and engaging conversations with a few friends who share the same struggle, I managed to come up with four factors.
+Perhaps if I could overcome the factors, things would be different – I would be different.

 Evolving of things

 When we employ activities like yoga, lending a hand at the charity centre or journaling, we are prone to changes.
 Instinctively, this might raise a conflict with a desire for a good change; the kind that has urged us to begin in the first place.
 Change is frightening.
 Change is about venturing into another foreign place; going out of our comfort zone.
 Change is inevitable and like it or not, we have to go through changes.

 Self-understanding can be misguiding at times, you might think that you’ve delved into all, and then you flip a page and realize that there are thousands of words you haven’t read and even more pages unread.
 You can’t tell if the story is going to get better and it feels safer to just leave it untouched.
 The most valuable part of self-growth is self-acceptance.
 When we take a step into discovering new things, our defences are at risk and we might learn things about us that may not be to our liking.
 The process requires us to accept ourselves and learn to love the things about us we thought we would never like.